What to Eat and Not Eat on Mounjaro to Maximize Your Results

 Low-Glycemic Fruits And Vegetables

 Eating lots of fruits and vegetables can help you consume fewer calories and more fiber, vitamins, and minerals.
 These foods can also help you feel full longer, aiding your weight loss efforts.
 Aim for low-glycemic fruits and veggies like greens, lentils, berries, and apples.
 Additionally, snacking on fruits and veggies is a useful way to maintain a nutritious diet and avoid making bad choices.
 Packaging healthy snacks is especially helpful if you plan to be away from home for a long day.

 Seeds And Nuts

 Seeds and nuts are packed with healthy fats, protein, and fiber.
 Eating them while taking Mounjaro can help you feel satiated, which can help with weight loss.
 Additionally, nuts and seeds are high in essential minerals like magnesium and zinc, which support energy and a strong immune system.

 Staying hydrated is important when taking Mounjaro medication.
 Drinking lots of water can help you stay hydrated and aid in successful weight reduction.
 Drinking water before meals can also make you feel fuller and support your weight loss goals.

 What Not to Eat While on Mounjaro

 No foods are completely off-limits when taking Mounjaro.
 However, some food should be limited or avoided altogether.
 This is because certain foods can increase Mounjaro side effects such as gassiness and bloating.
 Additionally, fatty and saturated foods can contribute to weight gain.
+Many Mounjaro reviews from real patients all say the same thing, your diet matters while taking this popular medication.
 Limiting the following foods reduces the possibility of increasing side effects you experience with Mounjaro.

 High-Glycemic Fruits and Veggies